 Mike Lynch

 Common mistakes

-Other mistake: In TV shows when people are gathered around the table, usually because they're eating a meal, the characters do not sit completely around the table.
+Deliberate mistake: In TV shows when people are gathered around the table, usually because they're eating a meal, the characters do not sit completely around the table.
 Rather, they sit unnaturally horseshoe-shaped so the characters at the end of the table don't have their backs to the audience.
+Not a way any group would ever sit in the real world.

+Mike Lynch